 - Have a fair and equitable recruiting and hiring process that includes timely communication of candidate status and hiring decisions.

 All of our full-time jobs and internship positions are posted on Handshake which can be accessed online.
 Employers must create a profile in the system to post jobs and sign-up for Career Fairs and On-Campus Interviews.

 Full-time jobs posted on our database must be full-time salaried professional positions requiring a Bachelor’s degree or higher.
 Commission only positions are reviewed on a case-by-case basis.
 All full-time job postings have a limit of 90 days on our system but can be refreshed.

-The Internship Program Office reviews all internship postings that are received through our Hire BSU system.
+The Internship Program Office reviews all internship postings that are received through our Handshake system.
 They review based on NACE’s Position Statement for U.S. Internships as well as their program policies available online.
 You can reach them with questions at: 508-531-2632.
 Internship positions (unless otherwise noted) are allowed to be posted for the entire calendar year.